 - Arroyo de la Miel – main residential area where most of the local population lives

-As we really enjoy old Spanish villages and towns and want to share their beauty we’ll show you the best things to see in Benalmádena Pueblo, so let’s go and just explore that.
+As we really enjoy old Spanish villages and towns and want to share their beauty we’ll show you attractions and the best things to do in Benalmádena Pueblo, so let’s go and just explore that.